ayrna/orca/doc/orca-tutorial.md

 ## Using ORCA with your own datasets

 This section shows how to use ORCA with custom datasets.
+First of all, you should take into account the structure of the files and then the way you should include them in the corresponding folder.

 ### Data format